SnehaJoshi11/bikesharing/README.md

 ### Basic Information

-This is the first page of the story which is dashboard and it contains basic information about the data set.
+This is the first page of the story which is dashboard, and it contains basic information about the data set.
 It gives details of the dataset to understand what kind of data we will be dealing with in the further analysis.

 <p align="center">